Interpersonal communication in the workplace plays an important role in employee satisfaction, motivation, collaboration and business success.

 10 Must-Have Interpersonal Communication Skills

-1. Communication – oral, speaking capability, written, presenting, listening
+- Communication – oral, speaking capability, written, presenting, and active listening skills that ensure messages are clearly understood

 The Lack of Interpersonal Communication Skills in the Workplace